-The Tower Of God Season 2 anime will introduce two new main protagonists named Jue Viole Grace and Ja Wangnan in addition to revealing what’s become of Bam.
+The Tower Of God Season 2 anime will introduce two new main protagonists named Jue Viole Grace and Ja Wangnan in addition to revealing what’s become of Bam, Khun, Rak Wraithraiser, and everyone’s best-hated girl Rachel.
 But when will Kami no Tou Season 2 come out?

-After all, Tower Of God Episode 13 leaves audiences on such a cliffhanger that it would almost be cruel not to renew the anime.
+After all, Tower Of God Episode 13 leaves audiences on such a huge cliffhanger that it would almost be cruel for Crunchyroll to not to renew the anime, especially since the final scene teases a glimpse of a new character.

 The Tower Of God anime is essentially a test case for the first wave of 2020 Crunchyroll Originals, which includes anime such as In/Spectre and several others.
 Will the Crunchyroll exclusive anime be like Netflix, which has historically renewed many of its anime for multiple seasons?

-On the other hand, big-name competitors like the Re:ZERO Season 2 anime and the final season of the Sword Art Online: Alicization anime were delayed by months.
 This fact allowed the first season of Tower Of God to essentially stand alone as the best new anime for spring 2020.
-(Well, other than studio Trigger’s BNA (Brand New Animal) anime, but the international Netflix release was scheduled for later.)
+(Well, other than studio Trigger’s BNA (Brand New Animal) anime, but the international Netflix release was scheduled late June 2020.)

 Crunchyroll may know that they have a hit on their hands but so far they’re playing their cards close to the vest.
 In an early May 2020 interview, Anime News Network asked Crunchyroll’s director of brand and title marketing, Carter Hahnselle, whether they “intend to follow the whole story” of Tower Of God with a “multiple season adaptation”.